aabhiyann/BlogiFy-Share-your-blogs/README.md

 ## Work Completed
 This porject is only a front-end design of a blogging site.
 The front-end design was completed using React.Js.
 A proper backend API needs to be developed and implemented withinh the porject to perform additional functionalities.
 Currently, the blog site is able to:
--> Display a header menu with links to various pages and components within the website.
+* Display a header menu with links to various pages and components within the website.
--> Display a list of blogs in the homepage.
+*  Display a list of blogs in the homepage.
--> Click on a single blog item on the homepage to open the full blog.
--> Search blogs by category (eg. photography, food, lifestyle).
+* Search blogs by category (eg. photography, food, lifestyle).
--> Add new blogs along with their category.
+* Add new blogs along with their category.
 These blogs can are displayed in the browser once added.
+(Stored temporarily)
-(Stored temporarily) -> Display a well-designed, responsive login and signup pages for user registration and login.
+* Display a well-designed, responsive login and signup pages for user registration and login.
--> Display a settings page by cliclking on the user image on the header menu.
+*  Display a settings page by cliclking on the user image on the header menu.
--> Routing between various pages and components is achoeved using React Router v6.
+*  Routing between various pages and components is achoeved using React Router v6.

 The enhancements that can be performed to the project are:
--> Create a proper backend for the project using Node.JS for handling data.
+* Create a proper backend for the project using Node.JS for handling data.
 (Lack of such backend API prevents implementation of functionalities).
--> Even though there are buttons to edit and delete blogs within the blog component, they have no functionality.
+* Even though there are buttons to edit and delete blogs within the blog component, they have no functionality.
--> About and contact pages are not yet designed.
+* About and contact pages are not yet designed.